marisarpo/horizons-week02/day1/1_horello/README.md

 [ss-04-b]: ./screenshots/04-bottom.png
 [ss-04-c]: ./screenshots/04-full.png

-## Phase 5: Float and Clear
+## Part 5: Float and Clear

 - [Live][live-05]
 - [Screenshot (full)][ss-05-a]
 - [Screenshot (zoom)][ss-05-b]

-In this phase we're going to add another content section, and show you one way to combine text and images using the `clear` property.
+In this part we're going to add another content section, and show you one way to combine text and images using the `clear` property.
 In the skeleton [html][html-05] file we've added one short new section with an image and some more paragraph text, which currently appears below the